mozilla/www.ccadb.org/cas/fields.md

 Audit Period End Date</td>
 <td>In a period‐of‐time audit, the Audit Period is the period
 between the first day (start) and the last day of operations (end) covered by the auditors in their engagement.
 (This is not the same as the period of time when the auditors are on-site at the CA.)
 <br>
-The period during which the CA issues Certificates SHALL be divided into an unbroken sequence of audit periods.
+The period during which the CA issues certificates SHALL be divided into an unbroken sequence of audit periods.
 An audit period MUST NOT exceed one year in duration.
 </td>